samirmirani/flux-schnell-runpod/flux-schnell-hub/README.md

    python handler.py --test_input test_input.json
    ```
    Use `python handler.py --test_input '{"input": {"prompt": "..."}}'` for ad-hoc prompts.
 5. Developing on CPU hardware?
 Set `USE_MOCK_PIPELINE=1` (and optionally `DEVICE=cpu`) before running the handler to skip the multi-gigabyte model download.
 The worker will emit placeholder images but exercises the same validation/response flow.
+If you need to run on a GPU with tight VRAM headroom, set `ENABLE_CPU_OFFLOAD=1` so Diffusers offloads layers back to system memory during inference.

 ## Docker build